 Dividends payable by REITs do not qualify for the reduced tax rates available for some dividends.
-The maximum tax rate applicable to "qualified dividend income" payable to U.S. stockholders that are taxed at individual rates is 20%.
+The maximum tax rate applicable to "qualified dividend income" payable to U.S. stockholders that are taxed at individual rates is 23.8% (including the 3.8% net investment income tax).
 Dividends payable by REITs, however, generally are not eligible for the reduced rates on qualified dividend income.
+For 2018 and future years, dividends payable by REITs to U.S. stockholders are taxed at a maximum individual rate of 33.4% (including the 3.8% net investment income tax and after factoring in a 20% deduction for pass-through income).
 The more favorable rates applicable to regular corporate qualified dividends could cause investors who are taxed at individual rates to perceive investments in REITs to be relatively less attractive than investments in the stocks of non-REIT corporations that pay dividends, which could adversely affect the value of the shares of REITs, including our stock.